Information Evenings

 Flower Shows

-Four shows are held each year, the first of the calendar year being the Autumn Flower Show in March.
+There are four shows each year.
+The first is the Autumn Flower Show in March.
 The other three shows are held in spring.

-Prior to the show season the Society may hold workshops and lectures for members wishing to become judges, stewards and exhibitors at shows, or who wish to further their knowledge of judging, stewarding and exhibiting.
+Prior to the show season, the Society may hold workshops and lectures for members wishing to become judges, stewards and exhibitors.

 Click here to see two interviews about dahlias, filmed at the 2022 Autumn Flower Show: